Norfolk, Nebraska: Education

 Norfolk has a single post-secondary educational institution, Northeast Community College, with over 7,000 students taking courses for credit.
 Over 18,000 students took non-credit courses; another 1,200 were in adult-education courses, including GED preparation, English as a second language, and preparation for the Naturalization test.

 The Norfolk Public School District has an enrollment of over 4,000 students.
 There are seven elementary schools, six in Norfolk and one in the Woodland Park community; one preschool; one junior high school; and two high schools, Norfolk Senior High School and Alternatives For Success, the latter described as an "alternative high school".
 These schools lie between the Norfolk and Woodland Park communities.

 There are several private elementary and high schools in the city.
 Norfolk Catholic Schools operates a grade school and Norfolk Catholic High School, with a total enrollment of about 650.
 Two Lutheran elementary schools and a high school enroll a total of about 470 pupils.
 St. Paul's Lutheran School is a Pre-K-8 school of the Wisconsin Evangelical Lutheran Synod (WELS) in Norfolk.
 Keystone Christian Academy enrolled about 60 students in pre-school through twelfth grade until its closure in May 2019.

 Media

 The Norfolk Daily News is the city's principal newspaper.
 It is published six days a week (excluding Sundays).

 Norfolk has two television stations, KXNE-TV 19 (DTV 16), which is part of the NET Television network, and KNEN-LD 35 (DTV 35), operating as part of the statewide network News Channel Nebraska (NCN).
 Three Sioux City stations -- KTIV (NBC), KMEG (Dabl) and KPTH (Fox/CBS) -- also operate low-power translators just east of the city.

 Norfolk has one AM station: WJAG 780 (news/talk).
 There are seven FM stations: KXNE-FM 89.3 (public radio); KPNO 90.9 (Christian talk); K219DW 91.9 (Christian talk); KUSO 92.7 (country); KNEN 94.7 (rock); KEXL 97.5 (adult contemporary), and KQKX 106.7 (country).

 Infrastructure

 Transportation

 Intercity bus service to the city is provided by Express Arrow.

-There is one commercial airport, Norfolk Regional Airport.
+The commercial airport is Norfolk Regional Airport.